The Hollywood Roosevelt Hotel — a Modern Hollywood revival nestled along the Hollywood Walk of Fame in the heart of Los Angeles.

 What’s next for the Hollywood Roosevelt?

 In the coming year, the Hollywood Roosevelt will augment its “celebrity high-touch” model of guest engagement by implementing more “smart” technology.
-Throughout 2019, the Hollywood Roosevelt is looking to install numerous in-room “smart” devices that will handle guest requests and inquiries, while also integrating the room phone, speaker, and digital display.
+Over the last few years, the Hollywood Roosevelt is looking to install numerous in-room “smart” devices that will handle guest requests and inquiries, while also integrating the room phone, speaker, and digital display.
 The Roosevelt’s embrace of emerging self-service technology will continue to increase guests’ convenience and personalization, allowing staff to focus on providing exceptional high-touch service.
 Although sometimes seen as dichotomous, this embrace of self-service, emerging technology is proving to be essential — especially in the world of high-end, luxury hospitality.

 This article was originally written by the GX Spotlight team.
 It has been moved here as part of the Shiji Group family of hospitality technology brands.